material-motion/tools/gitbook_pull_request.md

     # Start a pull request on the web ui

-Do not merge the pull request via GitHub's web UI.
+**Do not merge the pull request via GitHub's web UI**.

 Instead, push your branch back to GitBook and merge the branch via GitBook's web UI:

     git push yourbranch gitbook/yourbranch